Adult Volunteer Literacy Grant Program Illinois State Library

 At least three letters of support are required.
 Submitting agencies must secure a statement (letter of support) from participating agencies detailing their significant responsibilities to the literacy project.
 Each letter should describe their cooperation, coordination, and services to the project and include the signatures of organization representatives.

 If the submitting agency is a not-for-profit entity, attach a copy of the Internal Revenue Service Tax Ruling on Determination Letter.

-Adult Volunteer Literacy grant information webinar is recommended for all Secretary of State funded Adult Volunteer Literacy grantees or any agency interested in applying for the program.
+Adult Volunteer Literacy grant informational webinars are recommended for all Illinois Secretary of State funded Adult Volunteer Literacy grantees or any agency interested in applying for the program.